 Bonds pay semi-annual interest to their bondholders.
-When an interest payment is due, the transfer agent makes a payment to whoever owns the issuer’s bonds on the interest payment date.
-They do not prorate their payments, which creates a problem.
+When an interest payment is due, the transfer agent pays whoever owns the issuer’s bonds on the interest payment date.
+The transfer agent does not prorate interest based on how long each investor held the bond during the period, which creates a timing issue.

 Assume an interest payment is due on Friday, July 1st.
-If an investor purchases this bond on Monday, June 27th, they will receive interest for the past six months, even though they’ve only owned the bond for four days.
-Seems unfair, doesn’t it?
+If an investor purchases the bond on Monday, June 27th, they’ll receive the full six months of interest on July 1st, even though they only owned the bond for four days.

-It would be unfair if it wasn’t worked out by the buyer and seller.
-When a bond trade occurs, the buyer pays the bond’s market price, plus accrued interest to the seller.
-To better understand this, let’s work through another example:
+It would be unfair if the buyer and seller didn’t adjust for it.
+In practice, when a bond trade occurs, the buyer pays the bond’s market price plus accrued interest to the seller.
+The accrued interest compensates the seller for the interest they earned while they held the bond during the current interest period.

 J&J 1 corporate bond trade occurs on Monday, April 10th